tech189/Ab-Urbe-Condita/README.md

 6. Click on the Übersicht menubar icon at the top of your screen (a 'u' with glasses on top), then on "Open Widgets Folder"
 7. Delete the files in the folder you just opened
 8. Create a new folder called "ab-urbe-condita.widget" and copy into it [auc.coffee](https://raw.githubusercontent.com/tech189/Ab-Urbe-Condita/master/auc.coffee) and [auc.py](https://raw.githubusercontent.com/tech189/Ab-Urbe-Condita/master/auc.py) (you can download them by right-clicking these links and pressing "Save Link As...")
-9. Click on the Übersicht menubar icon again and click "Refresh All Widgets", the AUC widget should appear by this point if it hadn't already.
+9. Click on the Übersicht menubar icon again and click "Refresh All Widgets", the AUC widget should appear on your desktop by this point if it hadn't already.
 10. Finally click on the Übersicht menubar icon for the last time and open its "Preferences..." option, then tick "Launch Übersicht when I login" to make sure the widget loads at start-up!

+#### Updating

+1. Click on the Übersicht menubar icon and click "Open Widgets Folder"
+2. Open the "ab-urbe-condita.widget" folder and delete the old auc.coffee and auc.py files inside it
+3. Copy into this folder [auc.coffee](https://raw.githubusercontent.com/tech189/Ab-Urbe-Condita/master/auc.coffee) and [auc.py](https://raw.githubusercontent.com/tech189/Ab-Urbe-Condita/master/auc.py) (you can download them by right-clicking these links and pressing "Save Link As...")
+4. Click on the Übersicht menubar icon again and click "Refresh All Widgets", the AUC widget should refresh and the updated files should work

 <!--
 ## BitBar Plugin (macOS)